We're hiring for our 2019 Environmental Education Assistant (AmeriCorps)!

 - Other duties as assigned

-- Comfortable working with youth in an outdoor setting
+- Experience working with children preferably in an outdoor and/or educational setting

 - Knowledgeable of the Great Salt Lake Ecosystem and local conservation, education, and management groups